Ashish-Kumar-Vaish/Movie-Recommendation/README.md

 ## Features
 - Content-based filtering using TF-IDF and cosine similarity
-- Search by movie title with fuzzy matching
+- Search by movie title for recommendations
-- "Load More" button more results
+- "Load More" button loads more results
 - Dark/Light mode toggle
 - Responsive design with custom CSS